Laparoscopic Adjustable Gastric Banding

 Laparoscopic adjustable gastric banding (LAGB) is a type of weight-loss surgery.
 Weight-loss surgery is also called bariatric surgery.
 It’s done as a laparoscopic surgery, with small incisions in the upper abdomen.
 The surgeon puts an adjustable band around the top part of the stomach.
 This creates a very small stomach pouch.
 The small stomach pouch means that you’ll feel full after eating less food.
 This will help you lose weight.

 The band can be adjusted.
 This is done by adding or removing fluid in a balloon around the band.
-This is done through a port placed under the skin of your abdomen.
+It is done through a port placed under the skin of your abdomen.
 A tube leads from the port to the band around your stomach.
-During office visits after surgery, your doctor will use a needle to go through your skin into the port.
+During office visits after surgery, your healthcare provider will use a needle to go through your skin into the port.
 Fluid is injected into the port.
 The fluid goes through the tube into the balloon around the band and squeezes the top of the stomach.
 A small amount of fluid is usually added at each office visit, while your weight loss is checked.
 If the band becomes too tight, some fluid will be removed.

 Why might I need LAGB?